Ndifreke/hugo/README.md

 The `content` directory includes two pieces of sample content, provided so that the initial install has some content to show.
 Replace it with your actual content as desired.

-You can also remove the `minimal` theme if you so desire and replace it with one you download or one you create yourself.
+You can remove the `minimal` theme if you so desire and replace it with one you download or one you create yourself.

 ## Customizations